Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Theoretical Framework

 The cointegration property can be employed to identify the most appropriate pair from multiple combinations of coins.
 Both linear and non-linear cointegration tests can be utilized for evaluation.
 Initially, the pair spread value is defined without an intercept in the following manner:

 Suppose that $P^1_t$ and $P^2_t$ are non-stationary time series.
 We use unit-root tests to study whether the spread, $S_t$, is also a non-stationary process or not.
-The augmented Dickey-Fuller (ADF) unit-root test, as described by Dickey and Fuller (1979), uses a test equation (without constant and trend) in the following form:
+The augmented Dickey-Fuller (ADF) unit-root test, as described by Dickey and Fuller (1979), uses a test equation applied to the demeaned spread process $S_t$ in the following form:

 where $\beta$ is the coefficient of the lagged level of the series, $\gamma_i$ are the coefficients of the lagged differences, $\epsilon_t$ is the error term, and $p$ is the number of lags used in the test.
 The null hypothesis of the ADF test is that the series has a unit root, i.e., $\beta=0$.
 If the test statistic exceeds a critical value at a given significance level, the null hypothesis is rejected, indicating that the series is stationary and does not have a unit root.
 Conversely, if the test statistic is below the critical value, the null hypothesis cannot be rejected, implying that the series has a unit root and is non-stationary.